ofeksadlo/CSGO-Aimbot-CNN/README.md

    the detection lost him.
 The aimbot will lock to the new closest target.</br>
    I plan on solving this and improve performance at the same time using tracking method.</br>
    I already gave a try to the existing tracking methods opencv provides.
 But</br>
-   they aren't good enough so I'm gonna implement my own.
+   they aren't good enough so I'm gonna implement my own.</br>
+   But for now I really lowered the FOV to avoid accidents.

 # Future plans
 - [x] Adding support for aiming on terrorist opponents.